yokoffing/ChatGPT-Prompts/README.md

 > * I want to name a new product something.
 Please help me.

 ### [Interview the AI](https://oneusefulthing.substack.com/i/88037304/interview-the-ai)
-> * Describe in detail `the frustrations that might bother a professor who is trying to grade many students accurately`
+> * Describe in detail the frustrations of `a professor who is trying to grade many students accurately`.
 > * How do they solve these problems today?
 > * What are the limitations of these solutions?